X-Sharp/XSharpPublic/src/Tools/VFPXPorter/DocumentationAndRules.md

 A Simple Dictionary with elements that are replaced one-to-one.
 ~~~~
 {
+  "thisformset.": "SELF:ThisForm:ThisFormSet:",
+  "thisform.": "SELF:ThisForm:",
   "this.": "thisObject.",
   "Parent.": "_Parent.",
   "Click()": "_Click()"
 }
 ~~~~
 *thisObject* will be created by the VFPXPorter, and refer to the Control/Object that originally contained an EventHandler.
-*_Parent* is a Property of each VFP* Controls, typed as Object to force Late-Bound call
+*_Parent* is a Property of each VFP* Controls, typed as Object to force Late-Bound call.
+*THISFORM.* is translated to *SELF:ThisForm:* so menu handlers (and other code outside the form class) can reach the active form.
+*THISFORMSET.* is translated to *SELF:ThisForm:ThisFormSet:* for the same reason.

+**Important**: entries are matched case-insensitively.
+The order matters — *thisformset.* must appear before *thisform.* so the longer prefix matches first.

 #### Templates and PlaceHolders